 As you can see, when it comes to how to improve website loading speed there are a lot of things you can do.
 Some of these fixes are easier than others but they will all make a huge difference to your website's loading speed.

 Are you looking for help with how to speed up a website?
-Then check out Amasty's latest solutions now.
+Then check out Amasty's Google Page Speed Optimizer Pro.
 We're happy to help you get your website off the ground!